guillermoarellano/todo-app/README.md

 # TODO app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
-It has since been upgraded to use Angular CLI version 10.x.
+It has since been upgraded to use Angular CLI version 11.2.4.

 ## Development server

-Run `npm start` for a dev server.
+Run `npm start` for a frontend and backend dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Backend server

-Launch the backend server via `node server`.
-It will be running on `http://localhost:8080/`.
+The backend server can be run independently via `node server` terminal command.
+It will run on `http://localhost:8080/`.

-It provides the following REST API:
+Provides the following REST API:

 * `GET /todos`
   * retrieves the list of TODO items